Citizen2405/IEEE-LAUNCHPAD/profiles/kwilbur@mulearn.md

 # K Wilbur Donovan
 ### About Me

 > Hi I am Wilbur.
+A BTech Computer Science graduate.
+2023 passout.
 I am an avid learner.
 I am skilled in designing tools such as figma.
 I am proficient in various programming languages such as python, Java and C.